gotev/android-upload-service/README.md

         try {
             //Utility method that creates the intent and starts the upload service in the background
             //As soon as the service starts, you'll see upload status in Android Notification Center :)
-            UploadService.startUpload(context, notificationConfig, serverUrl, files, headers, parameters);
+            UploadService.startUpload(request);
         } catch (Exception exc) {
-            //You will end up here only if you pass null parameters or an invalid server URL Log.e("AndroidUploadService", exc.getLocalizedMessage(), exc);
+            //You will end up here only if you pass an incomplete UploadRequest Log.e("AndroidUploadService", exc.getLocalizedMessage(), exc);
         }
     }